doudou/snapsync/README.md

 ## Future development

-The main two functionalities that I plan to add to snapsync are having a per-session service that provides notifications of what snapsync is doing, and remote backup (through e.g. SSH)
+The main two functionalities that I plan to add to snapsync are having a per-session service that provides notifications of what snapsync is doing.

 ## Development